thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 ### TCO calculations

-Herewith you can find total cost of ownership (TCO) calculations for ThingsBoard MQTT Broker deployed using AWS.
+Herewith you can find total cost of ownership (TCO) calculations for TBMQ deployed using AWS.

 **Important notice**: all the calculations and pricing provided below are approximations and are intended solely for illustrative purposes.
 To obtain precise and accurate pricing information, it is highly recommended that you consult with your respective cloud service provider.

 AWS EKS cluster in the us-east-1 region.
 Approx. price is ~73 USD/month.

-AWS Instance Type: 25 x m6g.metal instances (64 vCPUs AWS Graviton2 Processor, 256 GiB, EBS GP3 10GiB) to host 25 ThingsBoard MQTT brokers.
+AWS Instance Type: 25 x m6g.metal instances (64 vCPUs AWS Graviton2 Processor, 256 GiB, EBS GP3 10GiB) to host 25 TBMQ nodes.
 Approx. price is ~23,800 USD/month.

 AWS RDS: db.m6i.large (2 vCPU, 8 GiB), 100GiB storage.
 Approx. price is ~100 USD/month.